Last post: "You sleep peacefully where you started"

 Don't follow the beaten path

 Nguyen Tat Thanh determined a completely different purpose for his emigration: “I want to go abroad to see France and other countries.
 After seeing how they do things, I will return to help our people.”
-Later, on an occasion, he said: “The Vietnamese people, including my father, often asked themselves: who will help us escape from French rule?
-Some people thought it would be Japan, others thought it would be England, and still others thought it would be America.
+Later, on an occasion, he said again: “The Vietnamese people, including my father, often asked each other: who will help us escape from French rule.
+Some people think it will be Japan, others think it will be England, and still others think it will be America.
 I felt I had to go abroad to see clearly.”

 Thus, before going abroad, the young man Nguyen Tat Thanh clearly realized that what the nation needed first was a method to chase away the enemy and save the country, not guns and bullets.
 This means that Nguyen Tat Thanh's approach to the problem was completely different from his predecessors.